IGME-RIT/Basic-OpenGL-with-GLFW-World-Matrices/README.md

-# Basic OpenGL with GLFW: Index Buffers
+# Basic OpenGL with GLFW: World Matrices

 This program introduces basic concepts involved in writing an OpenGL program.